khyathig/Adobe-1b/approach_explanation.md

 ### **4. Output Generation**

 The final module, `output_generator`, takes the sorted list of relevant chunks and formats it into the required `output.json` file.
 It constructs the `metadata`, `extracted_sections`, and `subsection_analysis` fields, populating them with the top-ranked results and adding an `importance_rank` to each entry.
 This ensures our output is well-structured and directly usable.

-[cite_start]The final module, `output_generator`, takes the sorted list of relevant chunks and formats it into the required `output.json` file[cite: 38].
-It constructs the `metadata`, `extracted_sections`, and `subsection_analysis` fields, populating them with the top-ranked results and adding an `importance_rank` to each entry.
-This ensures our output is well-structured and directly usable.